Soccer-Injured Rashford, Saka out of England's World Cup qualifiers | Sports-Games

 England will be without striker Marcus Rashford and winger Bukayo Saka for their World Cup qualifiers against Albania and Poland due to injury, the FA said on Friday.

-Rashford missed the 5-0 win over San Marino at Wembley on Thursday after joing the England camp with a foot problem and will continue his rehabilitation with his club Manchester United, the FA added in a statement https://www.thefa.com/news/2021/mar/26/england-squad-update-rashford-and-saka-withdrawn-20210326.
+Rashford was ruled out of Manchester United's FA Cup defeat by Leicester City on Sunday with a foot problem and had missed England's 5-0 victory over San Marino at Wembley on Thursday after joining the national camp at St George's Park.
+The 23-year-old will now continue his rehabilitation with United, the FA added in a statement https://www.thefa.com/news/2021/mar/26/england-squad-update-rashford-and-saka-withdrawn-20210326.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)